 Equity price risk is the uncertainty associated with the valuation of assets arising from changes in equity markets.
 The Company is exposed to this risk through its equity holdings.
 The available-for-sale investment in the common shares of Wescan is monitored by management with decisions on sale taken to the Board level.
-A 10 percent decrease in the market price of Wescan would result in a \$6 thousand decrease in fair value.
+A 10 percent decrease in the market price of Wescan would result in a \$3 thousand decrease in fair value.

-Critical Accounting Estimates
+Critical Accounting Estimates and Judgments

-The financial statements for the year ended December 31, 2012 have been prepared in accordance with IFRS issued by the IASB.
-The Company's accounting policies are described in Note 3 to the financial statements for the year ended December 31, 2012.
+The financial statements for the year ended December 31, 2013 have been prepared in accordance with IFRS issued by the IASB.
+The Company's accounting policies are described in Note 3 to the financial statements for the year ended December 31, 2013.
 Certain of these policies involve critical accounting estimates as they require management to make particularly subjective or complex judgments about matters that are inherently uncertain and because of the likelihood that materially different amounts could be reported under different conditions or using different assumptions.
 The uncertainties related to these areas could significantly impact the Company's results of operations, financial condition and cash flows.

-In preparing the financial statements for the year ended December 31, 2012, significant judgments have been made by management in applying the Company's accounting policies.
-In particular, the significant areas of estimation uncertainty considered by management in preparing the consolidated financial statements are: reserve and resource estimation, exploration and evaluation expenditures, asset valuations and assessments for impairment, environmental rehabilitation provisions, recovery of deferred tax assets and share-based payment transactions.
-These assumptions are discussed in more detail in Note 4 of the Company's financial statements for the year ended December 31, 2012.
+In preparing the financial statements for the year ended December 31, 2013, significant judgments and estimations have been made by management in applying the Company's accounting policies.
+In particular, the significant areas of judgment and estimation uncertainty considered by management in preparing the consolidated financial statements are: joint control assessments, identification of cash generating units, exploration and evaluation expenditures, reserve and resource estimation, asset valuations and assessments for impairment, estimations for environmental rehabilitation provisions, share-based payment transactions and recovery of deferred tax assets.
+These are discussed in more detail in Note 4 of the Company's financial statements for the year ended December 31, 2013.